interlucid/web-audio-api/public/pages/intro.md

 connectedNode.connect(context.destination);
 ```

-Now a sound is read to be played.
+Now a sound is ready to be played.

 ## Demo